naomichi-y/php_syntax_checker/README.md

 PHP Syntax Checker
 ==================
-This package is plugins for Sublime Text 2.
+This package is plugins for Sublime Text 2 and 3.
 When you save PHP file, perform syntax check of PHP.

 Usage notes